 - •Touch-up procedures are simpler than the initial surgery

-Learn about the longevity of deep plane facelift results and factors affecting duration.
+Expert guide covering the longevity of the deep plane approach results and factors affecting duration.

 This advanced facial rejuvenation technique addresses the deeper layers of facial tissue, providing more natural and longer-lasting results compared to traditional methods.
 The procedure repositions the SMAS layer along with the overlying skin, creating a more comprehensive lift without the pulled or windswept appearance.